 Never having been taught by Yeshua, Paul did not know that we are all God.
 He wanted a flesh-and-blood intermediary who would cleanse him of his inherent state of sinfulness, and so he made Yeshua into a deity.
 The followers of the Pure Land school of Buddhism also have an intermediary named Amida Buddha.

 It is true that faith in Yeshua or in Amida Buddha can indeed free us of our defilements, but only we are willing to surrender our self.
 This is why some saints have said that even the most sinful are forgiven the moment they submit their will to God: they know that sin lies not in the deed but in clinging to the idea of a self:

 Once in this very place I said God likes forgiving big sins more than small ones; the bigger they are, the more gladly and quickly He forgives them. – Eckhart (Sermon Forty).

-Yohanan the Baptist (a cousin of Yeshua) was said to have preached that confession of sins was half of the battle toward liberation.
-Eckhart encouraged people to both go to confession and to believe that they were forgiven (Walshe, Volume III, p.
+Yohanan the Baptist was said to have preached that confession of sins was half of the battle toward liberation.
+Meister Eckhart encouraged people to both go to confession and to believe that they were forgiven (Walshe, Volume III, p.
 44).
-Eckhart also said that because everything that happens is God’s will, we must therefore not wish that we had never sinned: in other words, one must not regret the past and wish to change it.
+Eckhart also said that because everything that happens is God’s will, we must therefore not wish that we had never sinned.
 He begins Sermon Fifty Seven thus: “Whoever hears me is not ashamed–if he is ashamed of anything, he is ashamed of being ashamed.”
-Eckhart understood the importance of letting go of shame, because to regret the past and feel shameful about oneself is to cling to pride of self.
+Eckhart understood the importance of letting go of shame, because to regret the past and feel shameful about oneself is to cling to the self.

 Lester: When we don’t judge ourselves we move much faster.